-Nurtec ODTTM (rimegepant), a calcitonin gene-related peptide (CGRP) receptor antagonist developed by Biohaven Pharmaceuticals, Inc., was approved by the US FDA in February 2020 for the acute treatment of migraine with or without aura in adults, and in May 2021 for preventive treatment of adults with episodic migraine.
-CGRP is an endogenous 37 amino acid peptide contained within pain signaling nociceptive afferents, and is thought to play a causal role in migraine.^{9,10} Multiple lines of clinical evidence point to a role for CGRP in migraine pathophysiology: 1) serum levels of CGRP are elevated during migraine11; 2) treatment with anti-migraine drugs returns CGRP levels to normal, coincident with pain relief11; and 3) intravenous CGRP infusion produces lasting pain in nonmigraineurs and migraineurs.^{10,12} Treatment with a CGRP receptor antagonist is thought to relieve migraine by: 1) blocking CGRP-induced neurogenic vasodilation (returning dilated intracranial arteries to normal); 2) halting the cascade of CGRP-induced neurogenic inflammation (which leads to peripheral sensitization); and/or 3) inhibiting the central relay of exaggerated pain signals from the trigeminal nerve to the caudal trigeminal nucleus.13 Note that the elimination half-life of rimegepant is approximately 11 hours in healthy (non-pregnant) subjects.
+Nurtec ODT[®] (rimegepant), a CGRP receptor antagonist developed by Biohaven Pharmaceuticals, Inc., was approved by the US FDA in February 2020 for the acute treatment of migraine with or without aura in adults, and in May 2021 for preventive treatment of adults with episodic migraine.
+Vydura[®] (rimegepant) was approved by the EMA in April 2022 for the acute treatment of migraine with or without aura in adults, and the prevention of migraine in adults who have at least 4 migraines attacks a month.

+CGRP is an endogenous 37 amino acid peptide contained within pain signaling nociceptive afferents, and is thought to play a causal role in migraine.^{9,10} Multiple lines of clinical evidence point to a role for CGRP in migraine pathophysiology: 1) serum levels of CGRP are elevated during migraine11; 2) treatment with anti-migraine drugs returns CGRP levels to normal, coincident with pain relief11; and 3) intravenous CGRP infusion produces lasting pain in non-migraineurs and migraineurs.^{10,12} Treatment with a CGRP receptor antagonist is thought to relieve migraine by: 1) blocking CGRP-induced neurogenic vasodilation (returning dilated intracranial arteries to normal); 2) halting the cascade of CGRP-induced neurogenic inflammation (which leads to peripheral sensitization); and/or 3) inhibiting the central relay of exaggerated pain signals from the trigeminal nerve to the caudal trigeminal nucleus.13 Note that the elimination half-life of rimegepant is approximately 11 hours in healthy (non-pregnant) subjects.

 As of 03 September 2020, more than 7,200 subjects have participated in Phase 1 studies in healthy subjects, or Phase 2 and 3 studies in subjects with migraine.
-Among them, more than 3,800 unique subjects have received the rimegepant clinical dose of 75 mg in the Phase 2 and Phase 3 studies, including more than 2,100 subjects in the 4 pivotal studies.
+Among them, more than 3,800 unique subjects have received the rimegepant clinical dose of 75 mg in the Phase 2 and

+CT24-WI-GL02-RF01 5.0 Non-Interventional Study Protocol Template For Primary Data Collection Study 01-Jun-2022 Page 21 of 112 Phase 3 studies, including more than 2,100 subjects in the 4 pivotal studies.
 More than 670 patients were exposed to rimegepant 75 mg for at least 12 months.
-Collectively, the data support a favorable overall benefit/risk profile, and demonstrated broad and sustained efficacy for the comprehensive management of migraine with low risk of adverse events (AEs).
+Collectively, the data support a favorable overall benefit/risk profile, and demonstrated broad and sustained efficacy for the comprehensive management of migraine with low risk of AEs.